JensRantil/rewind/README.rst

 As always, try to run the test suite *before* starting to mess with the code.
 That way you know nothing was broken beforehand.

+Generally, I try to keep a 100% code coverage of the ``rewind.server`` package.
+Due to some Python 3 support hack, the coverage is around 99%. for Python 2.

 `The Rewind central github repository`_ also has `Travis CI` integration that can be accessed at http://travis-ci.org/#!/JensRantil/rewind Every time a pull request is